ashoktarai1997/ashoktarai1997/README.md

 - 👋 Hi, I’m Ashok Kumar Tarai
 - 👀 I’m interested in Python Automation Testing And Database.
-- 🌱 I’m currently learning Framework like Angular
+- 🌱 I’m currently working Framework like Robot Framework
 - 💞️ I’m looking for an opportunity
 - 📫 How to reach me: Email-ashoktarai0001@gmail.com ph-7992808432